gomorpheus/morpheus-docs/installation/app/distributed/overview.rst

    - 3 Node Elasticsearch Cluster
    - 3 Node Galera/Percona Cluster

 .. important:: Asynchronous Active/Active and Active/Passive Database configurations are not supported for HA configurations.
-A minimum 3 node mySQL Cluster with synchronous multi-master replication is required for Database Clusters. |morpheus| recommends Percona XtraDB Clusters with synchronous multi-master replication.
+A minimum 3 node MySQL Cluster with synchronous multi-master replication is required for Database Clusters. |morpheus| recommends Percona XtraDB Clusters with synchronous multi-master replication.
 Asynchronous Active/Passive can be used but is not considered an HA configuration.

 .. important:: For Clusters with more than 3 Nodes, always use an odd number of nodes (3,5,7 etc) to ensure Quorum.